uwetom/media-production-worksheets/wk15-using-external-data/index.md

 	"location": "Bristol"
 }
 ```
-It is also common for the data to be nested like this:
+It is also common for data to be nested like this:
 ```Javascript
 {
 	"latitude": 52.52,